Left Brain Focus for Right Brain Creative Businesses

 headline_rabbit

 The headline is the first thing that catches a reader’s eye.
 Nobody (except for judges in advertising competitions) will read your entire post or ad unless the headline does its job.
-Here are seven tips for getting attention with your headline.

 1. Start with a number

 People love lists.
-They promise knowledge, quick help, and understanding of complex problems — in a format that’s easy to read and digest.
+They promise knowledge, quick help, and understanding of complex problems— in a format that’s easy to read and digest.

 2. Ask readers if they make common mistakes